The API Versioning Trap

 - Offer Migration Support: Provide tools and documentation to ease the transition.
 For instance sharing public Swagger spec for our V9 helped out customers building their clients.

 - Consider Version-less APIs: Explore strategies that allow for evolution without explicit versioning.
-Don’t feel a bad engineer if you don’t version your API.
-Long term maintainability and evolutionary architectures are the most important aspects for companies, and no AI agent will be able to replace you taking these decisions anytime soon.
+Don’t feel like a bad engineer if you don’t version your API.
+Long-term maintainability and evolutionary architectures are the most important aspects for companies, and no AI agent will be able to replace you in making these decisions anytime soon.

 Our experience with the transition has been a valuable learning opportunity.
-As we move forward, we're committed to implement these best practices to ensure smoother API evolution in the future, as well as maintaining and improving our communication toward third party developers.
+As we move forward, we're committed to implementing these best practices to ensure smoother API evolution in the future, as well as maintaining and improving our communication with third-party developers.